Pet Circle

 While all pooches will have their own distinct brand of 'eau de dog,' unpleasant odours arising from your dog can also be an indication of an underlying disease process.
 There could be a number of issues going on including skin and ear infections, dental disease, digestive upset or anal gland issues.

-In cases of skin infection, your dog will need to visit the vet to identify and treat the cause of the infection which is the source of the odour.
+In cases of skin infections such as hot spots or skin fold dermatitis, as well as ear infections, your dog will need to visit the vet to identify and treat the cause of the infection which is the source of the odour.
+It is very important not to attempt to treat ear infections at home before seeing your vet, in case the ear drum is not intact.

 Another often overlooked source of unpleasant doggy odours can be bad breath.
 Dental disease is very common, with over 80% of dogs showing signs of dental disease by the age of three.
 Dental disease and its accompanying odour is caused by an overpopulation of bacteria in the mouth.